RolandMunsil/ReverseEngineeringNotes/Beetle Adventure Racing/Overview of BAR.md

  * In MIPS, the first instruction after a branch is always executed regardless of the branch condition.
 This confused me a fair bit at first!

 # Questions?
 Don't hesitate to message me if anything is unclear or you want help with something specific!
 There's a lot of knowledge in my head after working with BAR a bunch, and I wrote most of this in one go so I may have missed some critical bit when I wrote it.
+This is also inteneded more as an overview, so I have a fair bit of more detailed information that I just haven't included here (e.g. there are a lot of methods that I've figured out the purpose of)